python-control/python-control/doc/develop.rst

 -----------------

-As described above, parameter names are generally longer strings that describe the purpose fo the paramater.
+As described above, parameter names are generally longer strings that describe the purpose of the parameter.
 Similar to `matplotlib` (e.g., the use of `lw` as an alias for `linewidth`), some commonly used parameter names can be specified using an "alias" that allows the use of a shorter key.